Garlic is one of the most common vegetables used for flavoring other foods. It is also one of the best-tasting cooked vegetables.

 - Garlic is a very good source of selenium.

-Get to Know Garlic
+Get to know garlic

 - Garlic is an annual herb that grows from 12 to 24 inches (30-60 cm) tall.
 It has solid, narrow, strap-shaped leaves that grow atop an underground round bulb or head that is enclosed in a white papery sheath.

 - Each garlic bulb is made up of a cluster of 12 to 16 bulblets called cloves.
-Cloves can have a white, pink, or violet skin depending on the variety.
+Cloves can have white, pink, or violet skin depending on the variety.

 - Garlic cloves contain an aromatic and strong-flavored sulfur-containing compound called allicin.